podio/podio-objc-platform/fields/index.md

 ## Date field

-A date represents a single date or a start/end date pair, represented by a single value of type `PKCDateRange`.
+A date represents a single date or a start/end date pair, represented by a single value of type `PKTDateRange`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCDateRange *dates = item[@"meeting_date"]; // 'meeting_date' is a date field
+PKTDateRange *dates = item[@"meeting_date"]; // 'meeting_date' is a date field
 {% endhighlight %}

-To set it, you can either provide an instance of `PKCDateRange`, which supports both start and end dates, or optionally provide only an `NSDate` which will then be used as the start date for the field:
+To set it, you can either provide an instance of `PKTDateRange`, which supports both start and end dates, or optionally provide only an `NSDate` which will then be used as the start date for the field:

 {% highlight objective-c %}
-PKCDateRange *dates = ...;
+PKTDateRange *dates = ...;
 item[@"meeting_date"] = dates;         // Give the full date range object
 // or...
 item[@"meeting_date"] = [NSDate date]; // Give the current time as an NSDate directly